Buyout firms face squeeze as investors go direct for deals

 Some are buying stakes in companies directly or teaming up to invest alongside private equity firms rather than locking money away in those firms' funds.

-That is posing a challenge to the $3 trillion (1.97 trillion pounds) private equity industry, where companies like KKR (KKR.N) and Apax spearheaded the model of raising money from investors to put to work on their behalf in exchange for management and performance fees.
+That is posing a challenge to the $3 trillion private equity industry, where companies like KKR and Apax spearheaded the model of raising money from investors to put to work on their behalf in exchange for management and performance fees.

 For the first time in their history, buyout firms are raising less money from investors, and there are signs that trend could continue.